dell/csm-docs/content/v1/csidriver/features/powermax.md

 ### Creating PVCs with PVCs as source

-This is not supported for replicated volumes.
+>Note: This is not supported for replicated volumes.

 This is a sample manifest for creating a PVC with another PVC as a source:
 ```yaml